 A high tenant turnover rate is something that keeps many property managers up late at night.
 But don’t worry, we know exactly how you can make the most out of your properties!

-Before we get into tips for minimizing your tenant turnover, let’s have a look at the costs attached to it first.
+Before we get into tips for minimizing your tenant turnover, let’s dive deeper into what it means and the costs attached to it.

 High tenant turnover rates are detrimental to your business’ profitability and smooth growth.